 Table of Contents

-Post-production is a process completed by both freelance editors and production companies for creative industries such as filmmaking, photography, and music.
-It arguably holds equal importance to the initial filming or recording process due to the impact on the final product that results.
+Post-production is a process completed by freelance editors and production companies for creative industries such as filmmaking, photography, and music.
+It arguably holds equal importance to the initial filming or recording process due to the impact on the final product.
 In film, for instance, post-production includes stitching scenes together, editing dialogue, mixing audio, VFX, and scoring, to name only a few of the many tasks involved with the process.
 While the process of editing a film varies depending on the editor’s preferences, the general outline consists of the following:

 - Select the editing software to be used;